Let us let you in on a secret…

 St Martin de Belleville is home to not one but two chefs with 3 Michelin stars.
 Father and son, René and Maxime Meilleur (their surname means best), run La Bouitte in the hamlet of St Marcel, which gained its third Michelin star in 2015.

-Excitingly, the Meilleurs are launching a new venture at the Chalets Caseblanche, which will open for the 2018/19 season in St Martin.
-The new restaurant will serve deliberately simple cuisine that will showcase the best local produce, complementing La Bouitte perfectly and the relaxed friendly atmosphere will suit families.
+Excitingly, the Meilleurs are launched a new venture at the Chalets Caseblanche, which opened for the 2018/19 season in St Martin.
+The new restaurant is more casual, serving deliberately simple cuisine that showcases the best local produce, complementing La Bouitte perfectly, with a relaxed friendly atmosphere.
 Our mouths are watering already!

 STEP BACK IN TIME

 St Martin has a long and fascinating history, while away an afternoon walking the village heritage trail.
 There are 12 places to discover on the trail, which starts at the village church.
 You’ll see the communal bread oven, the ‘bachal’ (wash house), and end at the beautiful 17th century baroque chapel of Notre Dame de la Vie.

 Spend one blissful night of your ski holiday in your own luxurious mountain refuge, perfect for marking a special occasion.
 Ski to this gorgeous hideaway or walk up on snowshoes from the hamlet of St Marcel and enjoy a champagne aperitif (for the adults), traditional Savoyard dinner, a night away from it all and the best breakfast, all served by Viviane and her family.